Fatima Rushdi: Career

 In the late 1920s, Rushdi went on acting tours abroad.
 She acted in Beirut, Jaffa, Haifa, Latakia, Baghdad, and in Tunisia and Algeria.
-She also sailed to South America and acted in Santos, São Paolo, Rio de Janeiro, and Buenos Aires.
+She also sailed to South America and acted in Santos, São Paulo, Rio de Janeiro, and Buenos Aires.

 Her first film appearance was in Ibrahim Lama's Faji`a Fawq Al-Haram in 1928.
-In 1933, she directed her first and only film, al-Zarwaj, which premiered in Paris.
+In 1933, she directed her first and only film, al-Zawaj, which premiered in Paris.
 No surviving copies are known, and in her 1970 memoir, she claimed to have burned the completed film.
 In the film, she starred as a woman pushed into an unhappy marriage by her father who dies tragically at the end.

 She acted in several films by Kamal Selim, including the realist film The Will al-`Azima (1939), where she played a young working-class girl falling in love with the neighbour's son.
-Her last screen appearance was in 1955, in a secondary role in Ahmad Diya` al-Din's Da`uni A`ish / Let Me Live.

-In the 1960s, Rushdi hosted a salon for filmmakers and students at the Cairo Higher Institute for Drama Studies.
+Her last screen appearance was in 1955, in a secondary role in Ahmed Diaa Eddine's Da`uni A`ish / Let Me Live.
+In the 1960s, Rushdi and Hussien Pasha Ghannam hosted a salon for filmmakers and students at the Higher Institute of Cinema.

+Later life

+After several films in secondary roles, Rushdi retired from acting in the late 1960s.
+The limelight receded from her with age and the loss of health and wealth.

+She was living in her last days in a room in one of the hotels in downtown Cairo, until the Egyptian newspaper Al-Wafd revealed her miserable life, and Farid Shawqi intervened with the Government to provide her with health insurance and provide adequate housing.
+And that actually happened.
+She got an apartment, but fate did not give her time to enjoy what the state offered her.
+She died alone, leaving behind a huge legacy of more than 200 plays and 16 films, and a life she lived long and wide during which she lived with a generation of theater giants and moviegoers.
+She died on January 23, 1996, corresponding to Ramadan 3, 1416 AH, at the age of 87 years.